-- Any additional unpaid bills the tenant has accumulated during their tenancy that could cause a lien to be placed against the property.
+- Any additional unpaid bills a tenant has accumulated during tenancy that could cause a lien to be placed against a property

-- Trust Account: The account must be in a licensed and insured bank or financial institution which is located in North Carolina.
+- Trust accounts: The account must be in a licensed and insured bank or financial institution located in North Carolina.

-- Bond: A landlord can elect to post a bond for the amount of the security deposit.
-The bond must be issued by an insurance company which has a business license in North Carolina.
-If the landlord posts a bond for the amount of the security deposit in the state of North Carolina, they are then free to keep the security deposits in a trust account outside of the state if they choose.
+- Bonds: Landlords can post a bond for the amount of the security deposit if it is issued by an insurance company with a business license in North Carolina.
+They are then to keep such security deposits in a trust account outside of the state.

-Within 30 days of receiving the security deposit, the landlord must notify the tenant of the name and address of the bank or financial institution where the deposit is being held or the insurance company that posted the bond.
+Within 30 days of receiving a security deposit, landlords must notify tenants of the name and address of the bank or financial institution where the deposit is being held or the insurance company that posted the bond.

-If you sell your rental property or ownership is otherwise transferred, you must do one of the following within 30 days:
+Landlords who sell a rental property or otherwise transfer ownership must do one of the following within 30 days:

 - Transfer the security deposit, minus any lawful deductions, to the new owner.
-You must also notify the tenant in writing by mail of the transfer along with the name and address of the new owner.
+They also must notify tenants in writing by mail of the transfer along with the name and address of the new owner.

-- Return the security deposit, minus any lawful deductions, to the tenant.
+- Return security deposits, minus any lawful deductions, to tenants.